storageos/storageos.github.io/README_HUB_CONTAINER.md

     storageos/node:0.10.0 server
 ```

 Other configuration parameters (see Configuration Reference below) may be set in a similar way.
-For most environments, only the KV_ADDR will need to be set if Consul is not running locally on the node.

 ## Configuration Parameters